It’s time to find the perfect gift for the writer in your life…but the only idea you can come up with is a pretty notebook.

 This literary-themed shot glass set features the likes of Dorothy Parker, Oscar Wilde, and more.

-When you want to support a writer but you’re not sure what to get them, a gift card to a coffee shop is a safe bet.
+When you want to support a writer but you’re not sure what to get them, a gift card is a safe bet.

 Journal of the Month sends different print literary journals to subscribers on a regular basis.
 It’s an ideal gift for new writers eager to learn about the small magazine scene, emerging writers seeking a home for their writing, or experienced writers in need of fresh inspiration.